How I Became A Writer

 I hadn’t.
 Until then.

 A few years prior, when we were still living in Manhattan, we took a vacation across New England.
 We stopped in Salem, MA, home of the witches, right after Halloween.
 I decided to see a psychic (when in Rome, right?).
 It was the only time I’d ever been to one.
 Skeptical, I sat down determined to be vague.
 I told the psychic that I wanted to know about my career.
 The first thing she said was, “You’re a writer.”
-Given I was still a reporter at the time, I was justifiably impressed, yet cautious.
+Given I was still a reporter at the time, I was justifiably impressed, yet still cautious.
 So I told her I was a reporter who wrote about “business.”
 The psychic confidently sat back in her chair and said, “No, no, I don’t see that.
 You’re an author.
 You write books, little books, like children’s books.”

 I had completely forgotten the entire visit until Jordan reminded me.
 And, having been raised Catholic, I was convinced it was “a sign.”
 I vowed to write the novels I dreamt of as soon as we returned from our honeymoon.

 I finished my first novel in the spring of 2005.
 Knowing absolutely nothing about the publishing industry, I Googled, “How to get your book published.”
 I learned that I needed to find a literary agent, so I went to the bookstore and bought a book on literary agents.
-The book included several chapters on how to navigate the process and I followed it step-by-step.
+The book included several chapters on how to navigate the query process, and I followed it step-by-step.

 I started submitting my query letter in June 2005.
 Two weeks later, I got an agent (seriously lucky, I know), and by July 2005, my book was on submission.
 To date, that book has yet to be published .
-However, I went on to sell Amor and Summer Secrets to Kensington Publishing for a three-book deal.
+However, I went on to sell Amor and Summer Secrets to Kensington Publishing in a three-book deal.

 I quit my job at the nonprofit in April 2007 and became a full-time writer.
 In April 2011, I added another challenge to my resume— I became a working mom when I gave birth to my daughter, Juliet.
 In 2014, I had my son, Lincoln, and now I try my best to balance writing and motherhood.
 My latest YA series, Anastasia Phoenix, sold to Entangled Published in a three-book deal in 2015, while I was on a family vacation “down the shore” in New Jersey.
 (I was changing my son’s diaper when I got The Call.
-You can watch a cool video of that happy moment here.)
+You can watch a video of that happy moment here.)

 It has been a long road, but I am confident that I have finally figured out “what I am supposed to be doing” with my life.
 I hope I will one day teach my kids the same.